Belmont (Vic.)

 Residential development activity is lower than average in Belmont according to AreaSearch's national comparison of local real estate markets

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Belmont has averaged around 51 new dwelling approvals each year.
-Over the past 5 financial years, between FY-21 and FY-25, an estimated 258 homes were approved, with another 16 so far in FY-26.
-On average, over these years, 0.7 new residents arrived per new home built, indicating that new construction is matching or outpacing demand.
+Based on AreaSearch analysis using ABS building approval numbers from statistical area data, Belmont averaged approximately 51 new dwelling approvals annually.
+Between FY21 and FY25, around 258 homes were approved, with a further 16 approved in FY26 so far.
+Over the past five financial years, an average of 0.7 new residents arrived per new home built.

-The average value of new dwellings being developed is $422,000, suggesting developers are targeting the premium market segment with higher-end properties.
-In FY-26, there have been $13.4 million in commercial approvals, showing moderate levels of commercial development.
-Compared to Rest of Vic., Belmont has significantly less development activity, at 68.0% below the regional average per person.
-This scarcity typically strengthens demand and prices for existing properties.
-New development consists of 33.0% detached dwellings and 67.0% townhouses or apartments, marking a significant shift from existing housing patterns (currently 78.0% houses).
-With around 547 people per dwelling approval, Belmont shows a developed market.
-Future projections estimate Belmont adding 3,361 residents by 2041.
+This suggests that new construction is meeting or exceeding demand, providing more options for buyers and potentially driving population growth beyond current expectations.
+The average value of new dwellings being developed is $422,000, indicating a focus on the premium market segment with higher-end properties.
+In FY26, there have been approximately $13.4 million in commercial approvals, demonstrating moderate levels of commercial development compared to other areas.
+Belmont has significantly less development activity relative to the rest of Victoria (68.0% below regional average per person), which typically strengthens demand and prices for existing properties.
+This is also below national averages, suggesting the area's maturity and possible planning constraints.
+New development in Belmont consists of approximately 33.0% detached dwellings and 67.0% townhouses or apartments.
+This shift towards compact living offers affordable entry pathways and attracts downsizers, investors, and first-time purchasers, marking a significant departure from the current housing pattern of 78.0% houses.

 Frequently Asked Questions - Development